 There is a limit on the number of freight flights which can operate each year, which is 5,330 or 10% of the total ATMs in a quota year.
-The number of freight flights anticipated in the next 12 months is well under this figure.
+The number of freight flights anticipated in the next 12 months is under this figure.

-- How many night flights will there be?
+- How many night flights are there?

-- Will the freight flights operate at weekends?
+- Do freight flights operate at weekends?

 Yes, the operation provides for movements up to 7 days a week.